 a:after { content: " (" attr(href) ")"; }

-The :first-letter and :first-line pseudo-elements were introduced in CSS1 and there is wide basic support for them.
-However, IE 6 and IE 7 have particularly buggy implementations; even modern browsers are not entirely consistent in the way that they handle the :first-line and :first-letter pseudo-elements (example bugs).
+pseudo-elements were introduced in CSS1 and there is wide basic support for them.
+However, IE 6 and IE 7 have particularly buggy implementations; even modern browsers are not entirely consistent in the way that they handle the :first-line

-The :before and :after pseudo-elements were introduced in the CSS 2.1 specification and are fully implemented in Firefox 3.5+, IE 8+, Safari 3+, Google Chrome, and Opera.
+pseudo-elements were introduced in the CSS 2.1 specification and are fully implemented in Firefox 3.5+, IE 8+, Safari 3+, Google Chrome, and Opera.
 Modern versions of Firefox even support CSS transitions and animations applied to pseudo-elements.
-However, legacy browsers like IE 6 and IE 7 do not support the :before and :after pseudo-elements at all.
+However, legacy browsers like IE 6 and IE 7 do not support the :before

 For more detailed information on pseudo-element browser support, browser bugs, and workarounds, have a look at Sitepoint’s reference and this article on IE 6/7 issues.